jacksonrayhamilton/context-coloring/README.md

 ## Extending

-To add support for a new language, write a "scopifier" for it, and add an entry to `context-coloring-dispatch-plist`.
+To add support for a new language, write a "scopifier" for it, and define a new coloring dispatch strategy with `context-coloring-define-dispatch`.
 Then the plugin should handle the rest.

 A "scopifier" is a CLI program that reads a buffer's contents from stdin and writes a JSON array of numbers to stdout.
 Every three numbers in the array